r4ghu/IntroToPyTorch/README.md

 # Intro To PyTorch

-This is the implementation of CIFAR-10 classification using PyTorch.
+This is the implementation of basic MNIST classification using PyTorch.

 ## Requirements